Global-Chem/global-chem/paper.md

 In addition, the information content of these papers is of limited utility to the common developer.

 To organize data we apply the idea of communication.
 Humans use symbols and drawings to communicate, a set of symbols and the rules to combining them are called a language.
 Languages can be employed to carry relevant, distinct features and mean something to their respective community.
+International Union of Pure and Applied Chemistry (IUPAC) was a coalition that formed in the 1800s and their method of communication is named after the organization, IUPAC.
-IUPAC was a written language that predates even drawing atoms as a method of communication between chemists [Cooke-Fox:1989-5]; other chemical sub-communities also adopted the language and applied to their field to different dialects i.e polymer chemistry, organo-metallic chemistry.
+IUPAC is a written language that predates even drawing atoms as a method of communication between chemists [Cooke-Fox:1989-5]; other chemical sub-communities also adopted the language and applied to their field to different dialects i.e polymer chemistry, organo-metallic chemistry.
 In the recent years, SMILES [Weininger:1988-5] is becoming a popular 1-D language amongst cheminformaticians as a sufficient way to write and retain 2D or 3D geometry with ease.
 Due to it's "first to market" scientific chemical language IUPAC is the legacy language that is a lexical key to unlocking informational wealth about a chemical pattern or group.